Watercolour on paper

-In 1862 Sir George Grey purchased Kawau Island, including what had originally been the Mine Superintendent’s house.
-He immediately set out to transform it, adding twenty rooms to the original ten using designs by the architect Frederick Thatcher, at the time Grey’s private secretary.
+In 1862, Sir George Grey purchased Kawau Island, including what had originally been the Mine Superintendent’s house.
+He immediately set out to transform it, adding 20 rooms to the original ten using designs by the architect Frederick Thatcher, at the time Grey’s private secretary.
 The large garden, planned on an Italianate model, was gradually filled with exotic species as part of Grey’s experiments with the acclimatisation of plants.

 Most painters who went to Sir George Grey’s estate on Kawau Island had themselves rowed out into the bay in order to make a painting of the picturesque view across the water looking back to the front elevation of what is today known as the Mansion House.
-However Alfred Sharpe’s main interest lay in the variety of foliage displayed in the garden of the house’s west front and the building’s architectural details.
+However, Alfred Sharpe’s main interest lay in the variety of foliage displayed in the garden of the house’s west front and the building’s architectural details.
 The result is a unique pictorial record.

-In a review of the Wellington exhibition the Star‘s critic observed that “… the view of Sir George Grey’s house, Kawau, is pretty, though there is a little too much of the architectural drawing about it.”
+In a review of the exhibition, the Star‘s critic observed that ‘the view of Sir George Grey’s house, Kawau, is pretty, though there is a little too much of the architectural drawing about it’.
 Conservation architects involved in various later restorations of the house have had good reason to think otherwise about this meticulous watercolour.

 Tirohanga Whānui: Views from the Past, Te Kōngahu Museum of Waitangi, 15 April to 15 September 2017

 Fletcher Trust Collection, purchased from McArthur and Company, 9 September 1989